This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 Scoundrels receive a pistol which are used to attack enemies.
-With the pistol, you can curve bullets in VR with your hand movement in order to increase damage to the enemy.
+With the pistol, you can curve bullets in VR with your hand movement to increase damage to the enemy.

-Souncrels also receive cards, which are drawn randomly and apply a special move to the next attack.
+Souncrels also receive cards drawn randomly and apply a special move to the next attack.

 The Musketeer is the first of two Support classes.
 Supports are responsible for keeping other players alive.
 They have special healing powers that return health to other players.

-The Musketeer receives a turret gun which can automatically heal players or damage enemies depending on how you hold it in your hands.
+The Musketeer receives a turret gun which can automatically heal players or damage enemies depending on how you hold it.

-They also receive orbs, which are similar to the Bard’s instrumental effects and can:
+They also receive orbs, which are similar to Bard’s instrumental effects and can: